KokJianYu/Snake_ML/DeepQ/README.md

 * Move left
 * Move front
 * Move right

-*
+## Running Instructions
+You can train the snake AI model by running `main.py`.

+Performance of pretrained models can be viewed by running `plotEpisodeToScoreGraph.py`.

+By default, the Snake game GUI will not be shown.
+The boolean `SHOW_GUI` in both of this file can be changed to `True` to display GUI.

 ## Results
-I have trained the AI for 400 episodes, with the performance of it compiled in the following graph.
+I have trained the AI for 400 episodes,  with the average score of 10 games for every 10 episodes of the AI compiled in the following graph.

 ![Graph of performance](image/Figure_1.png)